 - 2 Tbsp. maple syrup

-- 2 Tbsp. fresh orange juice from 1 orange
+- 2 Tbsp. fresh orange juice (from 1 small orange)

 - 1 tsp. apple cider vinegar

 - Preheat oven to 425°F.Toss the squash with olive oil, smoked paprika, 1/4 tsp of the cinnamon, ginger, and salt on a rimmed baking sheet.
 Bake for 35 minutes, tossing once halfway through, until soft and caramelized.